nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed, i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* Do not add duplicate contacts to the list.
+* After editing the person, there should be no duplicate contact in the campus connect.
-  Two contacts are considered duplicates if they share the same name, email, or phone number.
+* Two contacts are considered duplicates if they share the same name, email, or phone number.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.